 One thing I’ve discovered about procrastination is that it presents opportunities to feel good about myself.
 Let me explain, when I finally do something that I’ve been putting off for a while I generally feel pretty good about it.

-For example, I don’t wash my truck often enough, but I fell pretty good when it’s clean.
-For other people who drive around in spotless vehicles all the time it’s just same old, same old.
+For example, I don’t wash my truck often enough, but I feel pretty good when it’s clean.
+For other people who drive around in spotless vehicles all the time, it’s just same old, same old.
 No reason to feel good at all.

 The way I see it my life is just littered with good opportunities to be proud of myself.
 Every day is like Christmas!
 I see presents I’ve left for myself almost everywhere I go.